Cross Blitz: Reception

+Cross Blitz received generally favorable reviews from critics, according to the review aggregation website Metacritic.

-Dominic Tarason of PC Gamer called Cross Blitz "charming", describing it as "Hearthstone-lite" but for single-player gamers, while also comparing it to Inscryption conceptually.
+During early access, Dominic Tarason of PC Gamer called Cross Blitz "charming", describing it as "Hearthstone-lite" but for single-player gamers, while also comparing it to Inscryption conceptually.
 He described the campaign's puzzle-like objectives as making it stand out from Tusk Tales.
 He praised the game as easy to jump into, noting that Tusk Tales would likely have more replayability.
 He was surprised by the game's lack of multiplayer functionality, and said that the game's pacing was slow due to unskippable animations.
 While being satisfied with the game overall, he noted it was entering a crowded genre with much competition.
 Kyle LeClair of Hardcore Gamer also responded positively, calling the card game deep due to the sheer amount of cards and detail of the gameplay.
 Katharine Castle of Rock Paper Shotgun said that she was "hooked" on the game, describing it as similar to Inscryption if it were only a card game.
 Calling the cards "good fun", she recommended players download the demo and try the game when it was available.